Many people with cancer have pain during or after treatment. However, your health care team can help you manage nearly all cancer-related pain.

 - Changing the perception of pain.
 Some medications change how your body feels pain, making it more tolerable.

 - Interfering with pain signals sent to the brain.
 If medication does not work, your doctor may refer you to a pain specialist for specialized medical procedures.
 These include spinal treatments or pain medication injected into or around a nerve to interfere with a pain signal.

 One of the best ways to treat cancer-related pain is to prevent pain from developing or getting worse.
-When using medication to treat pain, people usually receive it at regular, scheduled times.
-It is important to take medications regularly because it maintains a steady level of medicine in the body.
-This is the most effective way to relieve pain.
-Doctors also use “rescue” or extra doses to help control breakthrough pain if it occurs.
+When using medication to treat pain, people are usually prescribed to take it as needed for pain at regular, scheduled times.
+It is important to take medications prior to the pain becoming severe, which may make it harder to treat.
+Doctors may also use long-acting pain medicine to provide a more constant pain control, as it allows a steadier level of medicine in the body to help control pain.
+This is used together with your as-needed medication for breakthrough pain.
 Your doctor will look at the amount of medicine used for breakthrough pain at every visit and adjust your usual dose if needed.